henrik/octopress/source/_posts/2014-06-25-headless-rails-for-tasks-and-tests.markdown

 ## Rake tasks

-If you have an app that receives webhooks in the form of POST requests, it's a bit of a bother to `curl` those if you want to trigger them in development.
+If you have an app that receives non-GET webhooks, it's a bit of a bother to `curl` those if you want to trigger them in development.

 Instead, you can do it from a Rake task: